NASTT Officers & Board of Directors

 Jim is a long-term member of the No-Dig Show Program Committee.
 Jim and his wife Jeanette have three daughters, one son and five grandchildren.
 Jim spends his free time boating and woodworking.

-Dan Willems, P.Eng. – Preservation Manager, City of Saskatoon
+Dan Willems, P.Eng. – Special Projects Manager, City of Saskatoon

 Dan has been heavily involved in the Northwest Chapter of NASTT since 2005 and has also been a regular contributor at the annual No-Dig Show conferences.
 Dan is actively working with the Northwest Chapter and local industry in Saskatchewan and Manitoba to expand NASTT’s presence across the Prairie Provinces.